Dear TexCare, #1mybookmark

 ANSWER:

-Instead, use Chlorine: Put the yellowed in a large saucepan with water and a slush of Chlorine.
+Instead, use bleach: Put the yellowed item in a large pot with water and a splash of bleach.
 Heat it all up to boiling point.
-Make sure it doesn't boil dry and keep the fabric moving into the water.
-Leave it in the boiling chlorine water for the shortest possible time, as unfortunately it also tenderens the substance.
+Keep an eye on it so it doesn't boil dry, and keep the fabric moving in the water.
+Leave it in the boiling bleach water for the shortest possible time, as it unfortunately also weakens the fabric.

 |